Swiss Re upbeat on profits after taking floods hit

 In June, Swiss Re said it would focus on hiking its dividend. <ID:L5N0F0069>

-After falling one percent in morning trade, Swiss Re shares recovered to trade just down at 72.40 Swiss francs by 0800 GMT.
+After falling one percent in morning trade, Swiss Re shares recovered to trade just down at 72.40 Swiss francs by 0400 ET.

 BEAT